 See the more that we can eliminate that sort of moment-to-moment day-to-day decision-making around those routine activities so that they just move through from one to the next without giving a lot of thought energy then this amazing thing happens.

 First, life gets simpler there’s not so much nagging and reminding and prodding and pushing and that exhaustion isn’t there.

 Secondly, the process just happens more efficiently and kids get through it easily.

-Thirdly, and this is a critical piece to remember because the research is reflecting how important this is and that is that when we use up let’s take the opposite of this let’s take a a bad routine and an unpredictable routine where you’re constantly nagging, prodding, pushing, the kids they’re negotiating, arguing, fighting, whining crying complaining, you know the routine so in, in that kind of a situation see where all this energy is being used around these little decisions what happens is that children end up having less resources available for the big decisions for learning the new math assignment for mastering that history project.
+Thirdly, and this is a critical piece to remember because the research is reflecting how important this is and that is that when we use up let’s take the opposite of this so let’s take a bad routine and an unpredictable routine where you’re constantly nagging, prodding, pushing, the kids they’re negotiating, arguing, fighting, whining crying complaining, you know the routine so in, in that kind of a situation see where all this energy is being used around these little decisions what happens is that children end up having fewer resources available for the big decisions for learning the new math assignment for mastering that history project.

-So the bottom line here is if you want your kids to thrive this year, next year, and through the years in the future, the first thing to think about is how do I establish these routines in a daily simple straightforward fashion so i don’t have to keep reminding them.
+So the bottom line here is if you want your kids to thrive this year, next year, and through the years in the future, the first thing to think about is how do I establish these routines in a daily simple straightforward fashion so I don’t have to keep reminding them.
 So it becomes integrated so that they become

 so that your children learn to own that routine and just move through it without a lot of thought and energy this will serve them more than anything else that you can do for them as your gift to their future success and to their thriving down the line.

-This is Dr Cale, this is the first segment of this video series and nurturing the habits of success.
+This is Dr. Cale, this is the first segment of this video series and nurturing the habits of success.
 Tomorrow, I’m going to bring you another secret stay tuned I look forward to talking with you then.